ipatch/dotfiles/README.md

 - [ ] [vim, json] adjust default conceal settings for json files
 - [ ] [vim, javascript] **Q** how to make certain javascript lang _keywords_ appear in italics using color / font scheme
     - **className, const, return, this.state, onClick, import**
-- [ ] [vim, markdown] have basic code folding for certain HTML tags when editing markdown documents
 - [ ] [tmux] put short synopsis of current weather in tmux status bar, _right side_
 - [ ] **vivaldi** / **voilentmonkey**
   - youtube script, to switch view mode on viewer window hover with mouse or mash a key to bring focus to viewer window so playback shortcuts become active.